 - Expiration of TLS and SSL security certificates on public facing sites which left them vulnerable to attack

-- Backlog of software updates and security patches which could not be installed and tested during the shutdown leading to massive delays on re-opening
+- Backlog of software updates and security patches that could not be installed and tested during the shutdown leading to massive delays on re-opening

 Both of these issues could easily have been resolved with hybrid-cloud networks which are constantly being updated whether personnel are active or not.
 Software-as-a-Service (SaaS) approaches have revolutionized the way that organizations interact with security software outside the public sector – so why not within it?